Luckvc/CS50/README.md

 Recieving a 26 character string throug command-line argument, use the key as a reordered alphabet to encrypt a given text.
 https://cs50.harvard.edu/x/2022/psets/2/substitution/

-Lab 2 - Scrabble
+Lab 2 - Scrabble:
-Recieving 2 words as inputs, calculate which is the winner based on the point system in Scrabble. https://cs50.harvard.edu/x/2022/labs/2/
+Recieving 2 words as inputs, calculate which is the winner based on the point system in Scrabble.
+https://cs50.harvard.edu/x/2022/labs/2/

-Problem Set 3 - Runoff
+Problem Set 3 - Runoff:
 Input a ranked list of candidates of x amount of voters, then calculate the winner of an election based on the runoff system.
 https://cs50.harvard.edu/x/2022/psets/3/runoff/